efr-essakhan/pepfeature/README.md

 #### pepfeature.aa_composition.calc_df

-Calculates Frequency of AA types for given amino acid sequences For each sequence calculates nine features corresponding to the proportion (out of 1) of each Amino Acid type in the sequences
+Calculates Frequency of Amino Acid types for given amino acid sequences For each sequence calculates nine features corresponding to the proportion (out of 1) of each Amino Acid type in the sequences

 Results appended as a new columns named feat_Prop_{group-value} e.g. feat_Prop_Tiny, feat_Prop_Small etc.
 ```python